abdeljalil-salhi/push_swap/README.md

 ### Checking and parsing the arguments

 We first check if the input is correct; all the arguments must be integers *(INT_MIN <= n <= INT_MAX)*, and there mustn't be any duplicates.
 If the input is correct, we parse it into a linked list, and we check if it's already sorted.
-If it is, we just print `OK` and exit.
+If it is, we just exit.
 If it isn't, we continue.

 *QUICK NOTE: I used a linked list because it is easier to manipulate its elements, but you can use an array if you want.
 I will use the term `stack` to refer to the linked list.*